igorkll/custom-debian-initramfs-init/README.md

 * makeroothometmp - makes a tmpfs "/root" directory by copying the real contents into it. may be necessary for readonly file systems
 * logodelay=10 - It was created to create a delay in system loading and the logo was displayed longer.
 * root_processing - enables additional processing of the root partition.
 It doesn't do anything by itself, but it's needed for other parameters.
 * root_expand - expands the root partition to the maximum possible size on this disk.
-This is necessary if you are publishing a system image that can be written to any disk with an unknown size, and you need root to take up all available space. you also need to add root_processing
+This is necessary if you are publishing a system image that can be written to any disk with an unknown size, and you need rootfs to take up all available space. you also need to add root_processing